EstherSlabbert/tech230_AWS/autoscaling.md

 Or follow steps to automate the EC2 set up here: [EC2 App Automation](https://github.com/EstherSlabbert/tech230_AWS/blob/main/automation.md)

+Have Nginx, the static page for the app and the reverse proxy set up.

 ### Create your AMI from an EC2 instance for the app

 1. With your app EC2 instance up and running with your app working create an AMI.